DIPlib/diplib/doc/release_procedure/DIPlib_release.md

 git push --tags
 ```

-### 5. Run the deploy action on GitHub
+### 5. Run the "deploy" action on GitHub

 On GitHub, there is an "Actions" tab ([link](https://github.com/DIPlib/diplib/actions)).
 On the left of this
 page there is a list of workflows.
 Select "deploy".
 On the right of the page there is a button "Run workflow ▾".
 Press the button, and select the newly defined tag, then run the workflow.
-This will build the project (except
+This will build the Python packages
-DIPimage) for the supported platforms and upload the new Python packages to PyPI.
+and upload them to PyPI.

 ### 6. Build the documentation